-• jsobj (any) - Object to test.
+• jsobj (any()) - Object to test.

-Returns boolean - Is jsobj a PyProxy?
+Returns boolean (typeguard for PyProxy) - Is jsobj a PyProxy?

-asyncpyodide.loadPackage (names, messageCallback, errorCallback)
+pyodide.loadPackage(names, messageCallback, errorCallback)

 Load a package or a list of packages over the network.
 This installs the package in the virtual filesystem.
 The package needs to be imported from Python before it can be used.